VeruGHub/easyclimate/README.md

 server.
 For that, you may use a FTP client such as [FileZilla](https://filezilla-project.org/).

-Please, be aware that data will be updated in an annual basis being possible to have small adjustments of values for past years according to the annual spring releases of [E-OBS data](https://surfobs.climate.copernicus.eu/dataaccess/access_eobs.php#datafiles).
+Please, be aware that data will be updated in an annual basis and values for past years might have small adjustments according to the annual spring releases of [E-OBS data](https://surfobs.climate.copernicus.eu/dataaccess/access_eobs.php#datafiles).
+If you need to guarantee reproducibility of your analyses, please save the data locally as some data might change without notice after such updates.

 For a detailed description of {easyclimate}, please read [this paper](https://doi.org/10.1016/j.envsoft.2023.105627) (open access